 First, preheat your oven to 425 degrees Fahrenheit.

-Prepare the vanilla cream by allowing the mixture time to cool and thicken before spreading over the pastry.
+Take the vanilla cream out of the refrigerator and allow it time to cool and thicken before spreading it over the pastry.

 Press gently to compress the sandwich slightly.
 Use a pizza cutter to make 1-1.5 inch strips.
 Separate each strip and twist 2-3 times to create a spiral shape.

 While the tails bake, prepare the icing.
-Pour into separate bowls and add a few drops of red food coloring to one bowl to dye the icing pink.
-Add a few drops of red and blue icing to the second bowl and stir to dye the icing purple.
+Pour into two separate bowls and add a few drops of red food coloring to one bowl to dye the icing pink.
+Add a few drops of red and blue icing to the second bowl and stir to make purple frosting.

-Remove tails from the oven and let them cool for a few minutes.
+When ready, remove tails from the oven and let them cool for a few minutes, ideally until they reach room temperature.

 Finally, drizzle with pink and purple icing to create a crisscross pattern that looks like the Cheshire Cat’s tail.

 What is your favorite snack at Disney World?
-Let us know in the comments.
+Let us know in the comments below!